 2.2 Research Respondents

 The respondents of the study were the 133 teachers in public elementary school teachers in San Roque District, Division of Davao City.
-They are chosen as respondents since they serve at least three years and above in public school and they are knowledgeable about the purpose of this study, wherein the researcher can elicit the real data from them.
-The method used in selecting the respondents in this study was the universal sampling which means all the population of the study were considered as respondents.
+They are chosen as therespondents since they serve at least three years and above in public schools and they are knowledgeable about the purpose of this study, wherein the researcher can elicit the real data from them.
+The method used in selecting the respondents in this study was the universal sampling which means all the population of the study were considered as the respondents.
 This study was conducted in the school year 2023-2024.

 2.3 Research Instrument